aws-mwaa/upstream-to-airflow/docs/apache-airflow-providers-amazon/executors/ecs-executor.rst

    docker build -t my-airflow-image \
     --build-arg aws_default_region=YOUR_DEFAULT_REGION .

-For users running docker on an Apple silicon, you must specify the arch using ``docker buildx``.
+For users running docker on an Apple silicon chip, you must specify the arch using ``docker buildx``.

 .. code-block:: bash